DETAILED ACTION

 Step 2A, Prong Two: Is the Abstract Idea Integrated into a Practical Application? (see MPEP 2106.04(d))

 No. The claims as a whole merely use a computer as a tool to perform the abstract idea.
 The computing components (i.e., additional elements that are in bold above) are recited at a high level of generality and are merely invoked as a tool to implement the steps.
 For example, only a programmed general purpose device is needed to perform the claimed process.
-Furthermore, the limitation of “controlling, by the device, over the network, the user device based on generated claim submission, the control mechanisms for real world and digital functionality of the user device” is written at a high level and does not provide any specific aspects about the controlling.
+Furthermore, the limitation of “controlling, by the device, over the network, the user device based on generated claim submission, the control comprising the executable file executing to automatically monitor and manage real world functionality and digital functionality of the user device without user input, the control comprising the executable file automatically modifying an operation of the user device by restricting at least one network activity of the user device responsive to the determined event” is not described in the specification and is written at a high level.
+Therefore, it is interpreted broadly.
 Simply implementing the abstract idea on a generic computer is not a practical application of the abstract idea.
 Additionally, there is no improvement to the functioning of a computer or technology.
 Therefore, the abstract idea is not integrated into a practical application.

 Step 2B: Does the Claim Provide an Inventive Concept? (see MPEP 2106.05)